ThatGenericName/course-project-minor-technologies/Phase 1/Design Document.md

 * IEntrySerializer and IEntryDeserializer interfaces were created.
     * Currently there is a JSONSerializer that implements both interfaces.
 It serializes a map into a String in JSON Format and can deserialize a String in JSON Format into a HashMap
 * SearchQueries and Experience are serialized as part of a User instance.
-* Created EntryDataMapTypeCaster in com.minortechnologies.workr.usecase.factories.
+* Created EntryDataMapTypeCaster in com.minortechnologies.workr_frontend.usecase.factories.
     * This object exists to ensure essentially, that Entry.deserialize(Entry.serialize) works, in that output from Entry.serialize() can be directly passed into Entry.deserialize().
 This was not the case before as serialized serialized list style collections (such as ArrayLists or HashSets) into an array, and therefore the deserialize method had to cast or convert to the correct object types.
     * Effectively, this Object was created to offload some de/serialization work from the Entries to a new class, which also adheres to the single responsibility design principle.